Protecting against the rise in home theft and burglary | News | Brit

 Understanding policies: what’s covered and when?

 It's vital that your clients fully understand how their policy would respond should the worst happen.
-Whilst High Net Worth policies provide much wider coverage and limits than standard policies, there may be specific conditions applied for larger properties and particularly for valuable collections kept at home.
-For example, high value jewellery items may be covered only when worn or in a locked safe or bank vault, so if your client wears a valuable watch daily and removes it at night without placing it in a safe, there may be a gap in coverage.
+One of the most important areas for you to address with your clients is how their policy protects them in different theft scenarios.
+While High Net Worth policies offer wider coverage and higher limits than standard policies, specific conditions may apply to larger properties and particularly to valuable collections kept at home.
+For example, high-value jewellery items may only be covered when worn, or when stored in a locked safe or bank vault.
+So, if your client wears a valuable watch daily and removes it at night without securing it in a safe, there may be a gap in coverage.
 Being familiar with the bespoke terms of their policy helps clients protect their most treasured possessions.

 Your clients should also consider the adequacy and detail of the sum insured.
-With values of luxury watches and other collectables having risen sharply in recent years, many items could be underinsured.
-In the event of a theft, this could result in a significant shortfall between the current replacement value and the agreed value on the policy schedule and the current cost to replace it.
-Ensuring valuations are both accurate and up to date is essential.
+With the value of luxury watches and other collectables having risen sharply in recent years, many items could be underinsured.
+In the event of a theft, this could lead to a significant shortfall between the item's current replacement value and the agreed value in the policy schedule.
+Ensuring valuations are accurate and regularly updated is essential.

 Some important things to consider: